PredragMitrovic/vue-microfrontend-architecture/README.md

 -Router issue - still working

 - add simple user info from firebase DB so we can work with data beetwin apps

+- Add websocket servers and logic for communication into vue instance